buster1407/homebridge-prusa-link/README.md

 * accessory: "PrusaLinkDevice"
 * name: How the printer should be named in your Home App
 * ip: The IP adress under which Prusa Link can be reached
+* user: The username used to connect to  Prusa Link
-* apikey: The API key you need to be able to access Prusa Link
+* password: The password used to connect to  Prusa Link

 ### Example
 ```sh